• Skip to primary navigation

 Make it spicy: Add jalapeño or a pinch of cayenne pepper to taste.

 Vegetables: Change it up with the veggies you enjoy.
-You can also add cooked sweet corn or roasted red pepper in place of fresh bell pepper.
+You can also toss in cooked sweet corn, Kalamata olives, celery, or diced avocado.

 Herbs: Stir in your favorite fresh herbs and flavors.
-Fresh cilantro, parsley, dill, etc.
+Fresh cilantro, dill, chives, or even basil would be tasty.

 Serving

-It's a great dish to make ahead for picnics, meal prep, potlucks, or take-along lunches.
+It's a great dish to make ahead for picnics, meal prep, potlucks, summer BBQs, or take-along lunches.
+You also can enjoy it as a side salad, appetizer, light lunch, or even a dip with tortilla chips.

 Storing

-Store in an airtight container in the refrigerator.
-We find it's best when eaten within 3-4 days.
+Store leftovers in an airtight container in the refrigerator.
+I find it's best enjoyed within 3-4 days.

-Close up view of bean salad in a white bowl with fresh herbs
+Close up view of black eyed pea salad with fresh veggies and herbs

-For more inspiration, browse all bean recipes or oil-free recipes.
+For more inspiration, also browse all bean recipes or oil-free recipes.

-A black-eyed pea salad made with crisp veggies and tangy oil-free dressing.
-Great made ahead for a side dish, salad, or chip dip!
+An easy black-eyed pea salad made with crisp veggies, fresh herbs, and a tangy dressing.
+Great made ahead for a side dish, light lunch, or even a chip dip!

 Print Recipe Pin Recipe Comment